Arnold Schwarzenegger involved in four-car road collision

 Arnold Schwarzenegger has been involved in a serious car accident, it has been reported.

-According to TMZ, the 74-year-old Terminator actor was driving a black GMC Yukon SUV when it collided with a red Prius on Sunset Boulevard in California at approximately 5pm PT.
+According to TMZ, the 74-year-old Terminator actor was driving a black GMC Yukon SUV on Sunset Boulevard in California when it collided with a red Prius at approximately 5pm PT.

-The outlet has shared a series of images from the scene, which show Schwarzenegger – who is seemingly uninjured – standing beside the wreckage as he speaks to police officers and those involved in the crash.
+The outlet shared a series of images from the scene, which show Schwarzenegger – who is seemingly uninjured – standing beside the wreckage as he speaks to police officers and those involved in the crash.

 It is reported that the woman driving the Prius was “bleeding heavily from her head” before being taken to hospital in an ambulance.
 Schwarzenegger is said to be “deeply concerned” about her wellbeing and wants to “personally check up on her”.